fintech-research/cookiecutter-py-quarto/README.md

 - Publishing to [PyPI](https://pypi.org) by creating a new release on GitHub. _cookiecutter-py-quarto_ does not include any specific configuration for publishing to PyPI.
 - Test coverage reporting to [codecov](https://codecov.io/). _cookiecutter-py-quarto_ does not include any specific configuration for code coverage reporting, it only includes [pytest-cov](https://github.com/pytest-dev/pytest-cov).
 - Compatibility testing for multiple versions of Python with [tox-uv](https://github.com/tox-dev/tox-uv)
+- Code quality with [deptry](https://github.com/fpgmaas/deptry/) (important rules are covered by ruff and ty).

 ---